pm-cui/voltageFaultInjection/README.md

    - Line 362 does the XORing of bits
    - Line 412 is the read memory command
    - Tested under an oscilloscope as well.
 STM32 was receiving data correctly but not transmitting the ACK or NACK as per the flowchart in the documentation

-## Results of Current Setup
-- Note: In the paper Shaping the Glitch, their drop was only took ~50ns.
-The total glitch time was approximately 200ns.

-### No driver MOSFET, not connected to STM
-- Rise time: ~100ns, Fall time: ~100ns

-### Driver MOSFET ONLY , Not connected to PG1 and NG1, using 220 Ohms resistor
-- Rise time: ~50ns, Fall time: ~20ns (capacitors present)
-- Rise time: ~75ns, Fall time: ~20ns (capacitors removed)

-### Driver MOSFET, Not connected to PG1 and NG1, using 10k Ohms resistor
-- Rise and Fall Time increases signinficantly

-### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor
-- Rise time: ~200ns, Fall time: ~500ns           (capacitors present)
-- Rise time: ~1 microsecond, Fall time: ~100ns   (capacitors removed)

-### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor, Connected to STM32
-- Rise time: ~7.5 microseconds, Fall time: ~10 microseconds (capacitors present)
-- Rise time: ~2 microseconds, Fall time: ~2.5 microseconds (capacitors removed)

-- Overall drop in timings but 10k ohms resistor is still increasing the rise/fall time

 ## To Do:
 ### Raspberry Pi Pico